aws-samples/amazon-textract-response-parser/src-js/README.md

 const linesArrsByPage = doc.listPages().map((p) => p.listLines());
 ```

 These arrays are in the raw order returned by Amazon Textract, which is not necessarily a logical human reading order especially for multi-column documents.
-See the *Other generic document analyses* section below for extra content sorting utilities.
+See the *Layout analysis* and *List text in approximate reading order* sections below for extra content sorting utilities.

 ## Queries